sandstorm/NeosAcl/README.md

 ![Concept](./Documentation/DynamicMethodPrivileges.svg)

-#### How do Method Privileges Work
+#### How do Method Privileges work

-- Background: An implementation of `PointcutFilterInterface` can, during compile time of Flow, decide which classes and methods match for a certain aspect.
+- Background: An implementation of `PointcutFilterInterface` can - during compile time of Flow - decide which classes and methods match for a certain aspect.
-  - This is used in `PolicyEnforcementAspect` (which is the central point for enforcing **Method Privileges**).
+  - This is used in `PolicyEnforcementAspect` (which is the central point for enforcing **MethodPrivileges**).
   - There, the `MethodPrivilegePointcutFilter` is referenced.
   - The `MethodPrivilegePointcutFilter` asks the `PolicyService` for all configured `MethodPrivilege`s - and ensures AOP proxies are built for these methods.
-- **Side Effect**: Now, during building up the pointcut filters, the `MethodPrivilegePointcutFilter` **additionally** builds up a data structure `methodPermissions` - which remembers for which method which `MethodPrivileges` are registered.
+- **Side Effect**: Now, during building up the pointcut filters, the `MethodPrivilegePointcutFilter` **additionally** builds up a data structure `methodPermissions` - which remembers which `MethodPrivileges` are registered for which method.
   - This data structure is stored **persistently in the `Flow_Security_Authorization_Privilege_Method` cache**.
   - At runtime, for a class which is intercepted by `PolicyEnforcementAspect`, all configured `MethodPrivilege`s are invoked - and they have to quickly decide if they match **this particular call-site**.